 The long-term durability of the Edwards SAPIEN 3 Ultra, SAPIEN 3 Ultra RESILIA and SAPIEN 3 transcatheter heart valves are not known at this time.
 Regular medical follow-up is recommended to evaluate how well a patient's heart valve is performing.
 Limited clinical data are available for transcatheter aortic valve replacement in patients who are born with an aortic heart valve that has only two leaflets and who are determined to be at low risk for open heart surgery.
 A patient's anatomical characteristics should be considered by their physicians when using the valve in this patient population.
 In addition, patient age should be considered as long-term durability of the valve has not been established.
-Data on TAVR in patients with asymptomatic severe aortic stenosis are based on study of predominantly low surgical risk patients.
-Limited clinical data to inform benefit-risk considerations are available for TAVR in patients with asymptomatic severe aortic stenosis who are deemed to be at intermediate or greater surgical risk.
-Patients who need a dental procedure should talk to their doctor about risk of infection and needing antibiotics.
-Patients should be treated post-procedure for heart infection as a precaution.
+Patients who need a dental procedure should be treated post-procedure for heart infection as a precaution.